CoryHale/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+	Adaptive will use set formats at different sizes, but will not reach the whole spectrum of possible sizes.
+	Responsive on the other hand uses both fluid and adaptive techniques to look its best on ALL devices.

 2. Describe what it means to be mobile first vs desktop first.
+	Mobile first basically means you start your styling as if you were on a mobile device, then using media queries start to style on sizes up from there, TL;DR = Style, Mobile --> Tablet --> Desktop

+	Desktop first is the exact oppisite styling the desktop version first then fitting it into smaller devices from there TL;DR = Style, Desktop --> Tablet --> Mobile

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+	It puts `rem` units into a base ten system, making them much easier to use 16px === 1.6rem.

 4. How would you describe preprocessing to someone new to CSS?
+	Preprocessing is just where you can use CSS and CSS shortcuts in a Less or SASS ect. file, then that file will convert to usable CSS by a JavaScript preprocessor.
+Less --> Preprocessor (JS) --> CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+	My favorite concept is nesting and variables, it makes my life sooo much easier while programming to not have to remember all these different values of color or stuff like that.
+The concept that gave me the most trouble was probably Parametric mixins, but Cam did a great job of explaining those so I don't feel there as hard anymore.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.